SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/about.md

 #### 6. Restart
 > Initiates a restart of all TeamworkDeviceId's within the selected text file.
 #### Q. Quit
-> This will close and exit the application removing any session files contained within the 'tmp' and 'logs' directories.
+> This will close and exit the PowerShell GUI removing any session files contained within the 'tmp' and 'logs' directories.

 ## Page info